synaptics-astra/doc/linux/index.rst

 instructions on setting up the build environment and creating a Yocto-based image for Astra Machina, please see the :doc:`/yocto`.

-Specific information about the Astra Machina hardware can be found on the :doc:`/hw/index` page and source code repositories can be found on the `Synaptics Astra GitHub page <https://github.com/synaptics-astra>`__.
+Specific information about the Astra Machina source code repositories can be found on the `Synaptics Astra GitHub page <https://github.com/synaptics-astra>`__.

 Interfacing with Astra Machina
 ==============================